macintux/riak-application-guide/tuning.md

 request are not met. **Riak will not roll back writes.**

-Even if you attempt to read the value you just tried to write and don't find it, that is not definitive proof that the write was a complete failure.
+Even if you attempt to read the value you just tried to write and don't find it, that is **not** definitive proof that the write was a complete failure.
 (Sorry.)

-If the write is present on at least one server, *and* that server doesn't crash and burn, *and* other writes don't supersede it later, the key and value written should make their way to all servers responsible for them.
+If the write is present on at least one server, *and* that server doesn't crash and burn, *and* future updates don't supersede it, the key and value written should make their way to all servers responsible for them.

+Retrying any updates that resulted in an error, with the appropriate vector clock to help Riak intelligently resolve conflicts, won't cause problems.

 ### Strong consistency

 Strong consistency is the polar opposite from the default Riak behaviors.
-If a client receives an error when attempting to write a value, it is a safe bet that the value is not stashed somewhere in the cluster waiting to be propagated, **unless** the error is a timeout.
+If a client receives an error when attempting to write a value, it is a safe bet that the value is not stashed somewhere in the cluster waiting to be propagated, **unless** the error is a timeout, the least useful of all possible responses.

-No matter what response you receive, if you read the key and get the new value back, you can be confident that all future successful reads (until the next write) will return that same value.
+No matter what response you receive, if you read the key and get the new value back[^client-libs], you can be confident that all future successful reads (until the next write) will return that same value.

+[^client-libs]: To be *absolutely certain* your value is in Riak, make certain to issue a new read request; your client library could always be caching the value you just wrote.

 ## Tuning for immutable data